Airbus A320neo family: Timeline

+Reliability

 Six months later at Farnborough Airshow, John Leahy reported that the eight in-service aircraft had achieved 99.7% dispatch reliability.

 By the end of February 2017, 28,105 scheduled flights had been performed by 71 A320neo aircraft with 134 cancellations for a 99.5% completion rate.

 Spirit Airlines reported PW1000G engine issues on four of its A320neos and did not fly them above 30,000 ft because the bleed air system froze shut on occasion due to cold temperatures; the same problem was reported by IndiGo.